MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 Answers data is available in [eDiscovery](/viva/engage/manage-security-and-compliance/overview-of-ediscovery), so you can identify and deliver electronic information that can be used as evidence in legal cases.

-**General Data Protection Regulation (GDPR) information**
+>**General Data Protection Regulation (GDPR) information:**

-For a GDPR user data export, verified Viva Engage admins and Engage admins can follow the [Viva Engage GDPR export guidance](/Viva/engage/eac-as-manage-data.md).
+>For a GDPR user data export, verified Viva Engage admins and Engage admins can follow the [Viva Engage GDPR export >guidance](/Viva/engage/eac-as-manage-data.md).
 Answers data is bundled with Viva Engage data.
-To comply with GDPR data subject requests, you can erase all information about a Viva Engage user.
-Learn [how to manage GDPR data subject requests in Viva Engage](./manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md).
+To comply with GDPR data  >subject requests, you can erase all information about a Viva Engage user.
+Learn [how to manage GDPR data subject requests >in Viva Engage](./manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md).

 ## Procedure: Enable the Answers experience